 Recruiters ask you about your professional experience besides your educational qualifications to see whether you are a fresh graduate or have experience in the legal field.
 Say if you have handled any related job role in the past or have any experience working in the legal profession.

-“After completing my graduation, I earned the opportunity to work as a paralegal as a fresher.
+“After graduation, I earned the opportunity to work as a paralegal as a fresher.
 I have been working there till date.
 The job has prepared me with all the experience of working in the legal field and taught me everything from accounting and record-keeping skills to research and documentation.

 7. What Kind of Strategies And Mindset Is Required For This Role?

 Interviewers ask you this question to see what kind of mindset and interpersonal skills you think would be required to be a court clerk.
-It basically helps to know how you perceive the mental framework of a person working in this field to deal with the job demands.
+It helps to know how you perceive the mental framework of a person working in this field to deal with the job demands.
 Speak about the personal qualities and mindsets you presume are needed to make a candidate handle the pressures of the role.

 8. What Is the Biggest Challenge That You Foresee In This Job?